 The Fastest Way to Bring Your Ears Back to Normal

-So, if air pressure is the cause, your ears will usually return to normal within a day or two.
+So, if air pressure is the cause, your ears will usually return to normal within a day.
 You may need to wait for your immune system to start working if your blockage is caused by an ear infection (you might need an antibiotic to speed things up).
 This may take up to a couple of weeks.
 Sinus infections have been known to stick around even longer.